hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter9.md

         The system is A.S. when $G(s)$ does not pass though the point $-\frac{1}{K}$, if $K$ is a changing value, we should check all the possible value of $K$ to make sure it meets the Nyquist stability.

-        Because $f$ can be nonlinear, so we should extened the range in the real axis to a circle, which gives a more strict restriction to the stability.
+        Because $f$ can be nonlinear, so we should extend the range in the real axis to a circle, which gives a more strict restriction to the stability.

     If $k_1 \to 0$, then the circle will be infinity large, and the area of the circle becomes the plane of $x < -\frac{1}{k_2}$.